SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

 gripper         |   2020 |   2081 |   3391
 ```

-First, we need to move all joints of the robotic arm to the middle of their range of motion and press Enter.
-Then, we move each joint through its entire range, from minimum to maximum.
+First, move all joints of the robotic arm to the middle of their range of motion and press Enter.
+Then, move each joint through its full range, from its minimum to its maximum position.

-As shown in the output above, you can see the `MIN`, `POS`, and `MAX` parameters.
-The purpose of calibration is to set the range of motion for each joint.
+As shown in the output above, you'll see `MIN`, `POS`, and `MAX` values.
+The purpose of calibration is to set the operating range for each joint.

-Next, calibrate the leader arm with this example command:
+Next, calibrate the leader arm with a similar command:

 ```bash
 python -m lerobot.calibrate \